 Dr. Jackie Yaeger – This Doctor Makes House Calls!

-Dr. Yaeger, the home visit doctor, provides gentle, sensible medical care for your later years.
-She brings you what you need, when and where you need it.
+Dr. Yaeger, the home visit doctor, brings you what you need, when and where you need it.
 This is a unique medical practice in which care is provided in your home by an experienced physician who works directly for you.
 Dr. Yaeger specializes in caring for people in their home and particularly those with advanced age, progressive illness, or increasing frailty.

 What makes this practice unique?